 Comparison Between: DNA Polymerase Vs RNA Polymerase

-Enzymes are the class of proteins that helps in catalyzing different biological reactions.
-A polymerase is one of the enzymes that synthesize nucleic acids.
+Enzymes are the class of proteins that helps in catalyzing various biological reactions.
+Both DNA and RNA polymerases are a class of polymerase enzymes that governs the underlying mechanism of constructing nucleic acid.

 Graphical illustration of the process of DNA synthesises using the DNA polymerase and primer.

-Graphical illustration of the process of DNA synthesizes using the DNA polymerase and primer.
+Graphical illustration of the process of DNA synthesis using the DNA polymerase and primer.

-The rate of polymerization through the DNA polymerase is approximately 1000 nucleotides per second (prokaryotes) while the rate of RNA polymerase is 40 to 80 nucleotides per second.
+Fascinatingly, research suggests that the polymerization rate of DNA polymerase is approximately 1000 nucleotides per second (prokaryote) while the polymerization rate of RNA polymerase is 40 to 80 ribonucleotides per second only.

-We can say that the DNA polymerase is faster, efficient and more accurate while the RNA polymerase is slower, inefficiently and inaccurate.
+Therefore, DNA polymerase is faster, more accurate and more efficient while RNA polymerase is slower and least accurate.

 DNA polymerase has three different subtypes while RNA polymerase has five different subtypes (eukaryotes).

-The summary of the differences between DNA polymerase vs RNA polymerase are shown in the table below,
+The summary of the differences between DNA polymerase and RNA polymerase is shown in the table below,

 Difference DNA polymerase RNA polymerase